Lucassifoni/pwmx/README.md

 ### Todo

-[ ] More tests now that a first draft is written
+- [ ] More tests now that a first draft is written
+- [ ] Configurability : it would be great to be able to configure the available chips & outputs in test/dev environments, to be able to test code written for the board.
-[ ] Sample project showing behavior on a host & on a board
+- [ ] Sample project showing behavior on a host & on a board